-Fast-Tracked Demerit-Job seekers/participants who fail to attend a Job Interview or undertake a Job Referral will immediately undergo the next Capability Interview or Capability Assessment they are due for, regardless of the number of Demerits they have.
+Fast-Tracked Demerit-Job seekers/participants in the Green or Warning Zones who fail to attend and participate in Job Interview or fail to undertake a Job Referral will immediately undergo the next Capability Review point, regardless of the number of Demerits they have.

 Financial Penalties-Financial penalties may apply to job seekers/participants who persistently and deliberately fail to comply with their Mutual Obligation Requirements or commit Work Refusal or Unemployment Failures.
 The Social Security (Administration) (Non-Compliance) Determination 2018 (No. 1) describes the administrative mechanisms which are to be used to monitor a job seeker's/participant's compliance and identify when they have become persistently non-compliant.
-After five Mutual Obligation Failures (or less if fast-tracked because of a serious failure) within six active months (and if the person is found able to meet their Requirements in the Capability Interview and Capability Assessment) the job seeker/participant will enter the Penalty Zone.
-Further Mutual Obligation Failures without Reasonable Excuse will result in the job seeker/participant being determined to have 'persistently committed Mutual Obligation Failures', and will result in them facing escalating Financial Penalties:
+After five Mutual Obligation Failures (or less if fast-tracked) within six active months (and if the person is found able to meet their Requirements in the Capability Interview and Capability Assessment) the job seeker/participant will enter the Penalty Zone.
+Further Mutual Obligation Failures without Reasonable Excuse will result in the job seeker/participant facing escalating Financial Penalties:

-- for a first Failure in the Penalty Zone their fortnightly payment will be reduced by half (one week's payment); - for a second Failure, they will lose their entire fortnightly payment (two weeks payment); and - for a third Failure, their payment will be cancelled and a four-week Non Payment/Preclusion Period will apply.
+- for a first Failure in the Penalty Zone their fortnightly payment will be reduced by half (one week's payment); - for a second Failure, they will lose their entire fortnightly payment (two weeks' payment); and - for a third Failure, their payment will be cancelled, and a four-week Non-Payment/Preclusion Period will apply.

-In addition, job seeker's/participant's in any Zone who commit a Work Refusal or Unemployment Failure will incur a Financial Penalty in the form of having their Income Support Payment cancelled and being subject to a (generally four week) Non-Payment/Preclusion Period.
+In addition, job seekers/participants in any Zone who commit a Work Refusal or Unemployment Failure will incur a Financial Penalty in the form of having their Income Support Payment cancelled and being subject to a (generally four week) Non-Payment/Preclusion Period.